 German Coastguard: “What are you ‘sinking’ about?”

 Yes, for anything valuable and serious, we’ll continue to need skilled and experienced translators who work across the spectrum of world languages.
 They are the ones who can truly understand us and give us the authentic voice of convincing expression.
 That’s the test.
-Use machine tools, by all means, but understand where their capabilities stop.
+Use AI by all means, but understand where their capabilities stop.

 Mikhal Heffer